hoff2/hoff2.github.io/_posts/2019-09-23-functional-fun.md

   }
 }
 {% endhighlight %}

+[//]: # TODO: reformat footnotes once github pages supports jekyll 4 and kramdown 2.
+[^1]:  The only thing slightly esoteric here is maybe the regular expression stuff. `\b` is just a regex thing that matches a "boundary", that is, a word boundary, since we want to replace whole words; it matches the beginning or end of the string, or of a line, or of a word.
+The flags `gi` mean "global" (replace all occurrences, not just the first one found) and "insensitive" (to letter case).

 To use this you'd create a `MessageTransformer` instance during the initialization of your program like `const transformer = new